Features

 ];

-The segment duration is specified as an hour offset, not using start and end time - this will simplify the data model.
-No additional modifications of the data are required during moving and resizing - the segments will be calculated in onBeforeEventRender whenever the event position changes.
+The segment duration is specified as an hour offset, not using start and end time.
+This simplifies the data model.
+No additional modifications of the data are required during moving and resizing.
+The segments are calculated in onBeforeEventRender whenever the event position changes.

 Adjusting Drag and Drop (Moving, Resizing)